mattma/d3.ma.js/README.md

 4. basic folder

 It contains all the basic chart modules which could be mixin and extend.
 For example, bar chart, circle chart, line chart, area chart etc.

+# bars.js

+It is used for displaying the bar chart.
+It extended from scale.js and base.js